RasaHQ/rasa-nlu-examples/docs/index.md

 ## **Meta**

-The components listed here won't effect the NLU pipeline but they might instead might cause extra logs to appear to help with debugging.
+The components listed here won't effect the NLU pipeline but they might instead cause extra logs to appear to help with debugging.

 ### Printer